B. 1988 Newark, OH

 Raised in West Palm Beach, FL

 She attended Massachusetts College of Art and Design for Painting (2006-08) and received her MFA in Visual Art from Florida Atlantic University (2017).
+Previously, she held a tenure-track position at Utah Valley University, and taught across foundations, painting, and drawing.
 Her work has been featured in the Utah Museum of Contemporary Art in Salt Lake City, UT, Museum of Contemporary Art in North Miami, Florida, Paradice Palase in Brooklyn, NY, Soft Times Gallery in San Francisco, Project Gallery V based in Brooklyn, IS Projects in Fort Lauderdale, Florida, and Kravis Center in West Palm Beach, Florida.
 Prestigious awards include the South Florida Cultural Consortium Fellowship in 2019 and the Utah Artist Fellowsip in 2023.
-Her work is part of the permanent collection for the state of Utah.
-She was resident at Vermont Studio Center in August 2023.
+Her work is part of the permanent collection for the state of Utah, and she attended a month-long residency at Vermont Studio Center in August 2023.
+She has worked with dozens of artists and dancers, curating more than six exhibitions in the past seven years and creative directing three dance-based performances.
+She recently moved to Jacksonville, FL, to focus on a studio and commuity-based practice.

 For more information about each work, visit Artwork Archive.